NiklasNeugebauer/minty-os/README.md

 ### Modularity
 One of my main goals was support for multiple watch faces.
-Right now, there is a WatchFace class interface, which do what their names suggest: draw - draws the image of the watch face handleInput - handles a button combination input
+Right now, there is a WatchFace class interface with functions that do what their names suggest:

+**draw** - draws the image of the watch face

+**handleInput** - handles a button combination input

-Upon wakeup the base system calls these functions of a single watch face.
+Upon wakeup the base system calls these functions on a single watch face.
 Multiple watch face support is achieved through a tree of WatchFace child classes.
 At its base lives the AppSwitcher, which handles long presses of the UP and DOWN buttons by switching faces.
 Other inputs are relayed to the current face.